Radiergummi/shore/README.md

 // Separated by a colon, you can pass arbitrary regular expression constraints for your placeholders Router::get('/books/{id:\d+}', '\Shore\App\Controllers\BooksController@byId');

+// Add a new route group.
+The group URI will be prefixed on all routes within the callback.
+Infinitely nestable!
+Router::group('/authors', function() {

+    // This route will be available at /authors/search, as it's grouped Router::get('/search', '\Shore\App\Controllers\AuthorsController@search');
+});
 ```

 ## Creating route handlers